 By the way, the Pope has condemned both the Greek and the Italian arsonists.
 In Italy four people have been killed last week when a wildfire consumed a hotel where they were staying, near Messina.
 Two shepherds have been detained as the culprits.

 Archbishop Baltazar Porras Cardozo warned Venezuelans this week that the constitutional reforms proposed by President Hugo Chavez are leading the country towards a dictatorship similar to the Castro regime in Cuba or the Pinochet regime in Chile.

 The archbishop recalled that democracy is based on the balance of powers and that many of the reforms proposed by Chavez are inspired by Communism.
 What is even more dangerous, he said, is that the proposals would make Chavez another Pinochet or Castro, “who are not the models of democratic virtues.”

 If you want to laugh and understand Spanish, you should read this.
 An excerpt:

 My admired Chávez: Bolívar was of an Spanish Imperialistic origin.
 He had no aboriginal blood.
 He does not merit to give his name to an emancipated native people.
-He only created a new criollo regime (NOTE -thanks Kate-: criollo is the Spanish word for the people whose parents were born on the Iberian Peninsula but who were born in South America, while mestizo were the descendants from both Indians and Spanish in South America ).
+He only created a new criollo regime (NOTE -thanks Kate-: criollo is the Spanish word for the people whose parents were born on the Iberian Peninsula but who were born in South America, while mestizo were the descendants from both Indians and Spanish in South America :oops: ).
 The country shouldn’t also be called Venezuela, which comes from Little Venice, as Américo Vespuccio named it following Spanish orders.

 Venezuela was a prosperous conventional democracy, but it had a lot of corruption.
 Now there is more corruption, true, but there is also another thing which compensates it: an Anti-system Revolution.